Soumo275/MapMyCrop_annam/README.md

 - Train a **1D CNN** model on labeled pixel data
 - Automatically handle class imbalance and class weighting
 - Predict and generate classification maps
-- Export results in binary, HDR, and annotated image formats
+- Saves results in binary, HDR, and annotated image formats
-- Highlight areas of high model confidence (e.g., for paddy)
+- Highlight areas of high model confidence

-Designed for agricultural remote sensing applications like crop classification from hyperspectral data.
+Designed for agricultural remote sensing applications like crop classification from temporal multispectral images.

----

 ## Features